O Horizon

-O Horizon is an upcoming sci-fi comedy drama film written and directed by Madeleine Sackler.
-It stars Maria Bakalova as Abby, a gifted neuroscientist who uses her career to bury the grief over her recently deceased father, David Strathairn as her late father Warren, and Adam Pally as Sam, a computer programmer who helps Abby reconnect her with her father.
+O Horizon is a 2025 American sci-fi comedy drama film written and directed by Madeleine Sackler.
+It stars Maria Bakalova as Abby, a gifted neuroscientist who uses her career to bury the grief over her recently deceased father.
+David Strathairn plays her late father Warren, and Adam Pally is Sam, a computer programmer who helps Abby reconnect with her father.

+The film premiered at the 40th Santa Barbara International Film Festival on February 8, 2025.

 Plot

-Abby, a brilliant, young neuroscientist who has recently lost her father, Warren, and drowns her grief by spending her days working with a monkey named Dorey.
+Abby, a brilliant, young neuroscientist who has recently lost her father Warren, drowns her grief by spending her days working with a monkey named Dorey.
 Abby meets a programmer, Sam, who has created a technology that reconnects Abby with her beloved father.
 Her relationship with her digitized dad then forces her to re-examine everything from her romantic relationships to her life's work.